NREL/VirtualEngineering/virtual_engineering_notebook.md

     max = 1,
     min = 0,
     description = r'Initial $X_x$',
-    description_tooltip = 'The initial fraction of solids that is xylan (g/g).'
+    description_tooltip = 'The initial fraction of solids that is xylan (kg/kg).
+Must be in the range [0, 1]' )
-)

 pt_options.final_time = widgets.BoundedFloatText(